enpitsuLin/vitesse-worker/README.md

 ## Checklist

-When you use this template, try follow the checklist to update your info properly
+When you use this template, try to follow the checklist to update your info properly

 - [ ] Change the author name in `LICENSE`
 - [ ] Change the title in `App.vue`